Sinewyk/kf2_autokick/README.md

 Commander for --help and such

+Autokick for people joining after a certain % of the game (it's kind of a dick move to join just for the boss, you may not have time to buy anything and basically be a dead weight).

+Autokick for people joining during a round without enough time to even go to the trader: if joining game with less than # seconds remaining of trader time and a class other than firebug and berserker, you get kicked. (# may be configured).

 # Tech TODOS

 Clean server argument passing, try forEach over for loops (did for loops because async/await)